atomisthq/docs/docs/index.md

     learn more about Atomist and how we can help you and your team deliver better software faster.

--   If you want to get started using Atomist, go to the [Using Atomist][user] page to get Atomist installed in your Slack team, authorized in GitHub, and connected to your continuous integration system.
+-   If you want to get started using Atomist, go to the [Using Atomist][user] page to get Atomist installed in your Slack workspace, authorized in GitHub, and connected to your continuous integration system.

 -   If you already are using Atomist and are interested in writing